FatConan/themonstrouscavalca/pages/blog/index.md

 And indeed it hasn't.
 While waiting for inspiration to strike the curator ended up cobbling together the start of an exploration of his failed creations in [The Garderobe](/ill-conceptions/the-garderobe)

+*Update* The Curator has started another, more positive, venture.
+A repository of things he likes to feed to his brain in an effort to keep it from deflating.
+It's a small, but growing, collection over at [Head Will Collapse](//headwillcollapse.net).